How to run

 Requires project initialization with vast init first.

-vast execution cluster run [OPTIONS]
+vast exec cluster run [OPTIONS]

 Options